rxaviers/javascript-globalization/README.md

 ### iLib

-iLib is a library of Javascript internationalization routines implemented in pure Javascript without many dependendencies on other libraries.
+iLib is a library of JavaScript internationalization routines implemented in pure Javascript without many dependendencies on other libraries.
 It is the i18n library used in webOS, which is currently shipping on millions of LG SmartTVs.